salamander2/RaspberryPi/Git_setup_notes.md

 I'm doing this on a Raspberry Pi

 1. You need to have a GitHub account set up.
 This implies that you need an email address too.
+Make a repository on GitHub.  e.g. I made one called RaspberryPi

 2. If git is not installed, install it. `sudo apt-get install git`